 In patients who are elderly, volume-depleted (including those on diuretic therapy), or who have compromised renal function, co-administration of NSAIDs, including selective COX-2 inhibitors, with angiotensin II receptor antagonists, including azilsartan, may result in deterioration of renal function, including possible acute renal failure.
 These effects are usually reversible.
 Monitor renal function periodically in patients receiving Edarbyclor and NSAID therapy.

 Dual Blockade of the Renin-Angiotensin System (RAS)

 Dual blockade of the RAS with angiotensin receptor blockers, ACE inhibitors, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.
+Most patients receiving the combination of two RAS inhibitors do not obtain any additional benefit compared to monotherapy.
+In general, avoid combined use of RAS inhibitors.
 Closely monitor blood pressure, renal function and electrolytes in patients on Edarbyclor and other agents that affect the RAS.

 Lithium renal clearance is reduced by diuretics, such as chlorthalidone, increasing the risk of lithium toxicity.
 Consider monitoring lithium levels when using Edarbyclor.

 Increases in serum lithium concentrations and lithium toxicity have been reported during concomitant administration of lithium with angiotensin II receptor agonists.
 Monitor serum lithium levels during concomitant use.

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.